Gas Electroluminescence in a Dual Phase Xenon-Doped Argon Detector

 More interestingly, at 1\% [Xe], the Ch 1 waveform contains a second hump after the prompt peak.
 This second hump becomes sharper and moves to earlier times as more xenon is added.
-Given that the top windowless SiPM is sensitive to $>$160nm photons, we hypothesize that the same double-hump structure is also present in the Ch 0 waveform, but is obscured by the additional detection of Ar$_2^*$ EL light.
+Given that the top windowless SiPM is similarly sensitive to $>$160nm photons, we hypothesize that the same double-hump structure is also present in the Ch 0 waveform, but is obscured by the additional detection of 128~nm Ar$_2^*$ EL light.
 In Fig.~\ref{fig:ch0_sipm_avgwf_fit} (top), we show that the tails of the top windowed and windowless SiPMs' average waveforms at 1\% [Xe] can be matched, with the windowed SiPM waveform exhibiting a deficit at small times.
-The difference between the two is attributed to 128 nm light emitted from Ar$_2^*$, and is only visible to the windowless SiPM~\footnote{As discussed later, some Xe or ArXe excimers may also emit $<$160nm photons, but such processes will be slow and their contributions are expected to be similar to that detected by the windowed SiPM.}.
-Fig.~\ref{fig:ch0_sipm_avgwf_fit} (bottom) shows the subtracted Ar$_2^*$ waveforms obtained by taking the differences between the windowed and windowless SiPMs' waveforms, with proper scaling.
-The observed tail of the Ar$_2^*$ waveform is shorter than that for pure argon, indicating that energy is diverted away from Ar$_2^*$ to Xe: the energy transfer to Xe competes with Ar$_2^*$ de-excitation, and thus Ar$_2^*$ light can only be observed if the decay occurs \textit{before} this energy transfer.
+The difference between these two SiPMs' average waveforms is attributed to light emitted from Ar$_2^*$, and is only visible to the windowless SiPM~\footnote{As discussed later, some Xe or ArXe excimers may also emit $<$160~nm photons, but such processes will be slow and their contributions are expected to be similar to that detected by the windowed SiPM.}.
+Fig.~\ref{fig:ch0_sipm_avgwf_fit} (bottom) shows the subtracted Ar$_2^*$ waveforms obtained by taking the difference between the windowed and windowless SiPMs' waveforms with proper scaling (see Appendix~\ref{appendix:avg_wf_appendix}).
+The observed tail of the Ar$_2^*$ component of the S2 waveform at 1\% [Xe] is shorter than that for pure argon, indicating that energy is diverted away from Ar$_2^*$ to Xe: the energy transfer to Xe competes with Ar$_2^*$ de-excitation, and thus Ar$_2^*$ light can only be observed if the decay occurs \textit{before} this energy transfer.